st3nv/crop-bat-image/README.md

-# Cropping the battery images
+# Automatically cropping images of PV Cells

 ## the core fucntion:
 **rot_crop_all** in functions.py